-The Doctor of Education (EdD) in Curriculum Design and Instruction program is designed to prepare experienced teachers and administrators for curriculum leadership.
+PROGRAM is designed to prepare experienced teachers and administrators for curriculum leadership.
 Students in the program examine current curricular theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and instructional style.
 They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
 By re-examining the development of values and professional ethics, students gain greater intellectual and ethical insights.

-- Conduct research on educational issues and apply appropriate research techniques to solving problems in school settings. - Apply knowledge of educational and leadership theory in planning, solving problems, and achieving goals. - Develop systems for assessing and continuously improving the curriculum. - Provide leadership and collaborate with other professionals. - Develop, articulate, implement, and administer a direct vision and plan focused on learning. - Implement and use instructional methods and technologies effectively and creatively. - Identify and respond to diverse community interests and needs. - Understand the political, social, economic, legal, and cultural context of the school district, the community, the state, and the nation.
+- Research educational issues and apply appropriate research techniques to solving problems in school settings. - Apply knowledge of educational and leadership theory in planning, solving problems, and achieving goals. - Develop systems for assessing and continuously improving the curriculum. - Provide leadership and collaborate with other professionals. - Develop, articulate, implement, and administer a direct vision and plan focused on learning. - Implement and use instructional methods and technologies effectively and creatively. - Identify and respond to diverse community interests and needs. - Understand the political, social, economic, legal, and cultural context of the school district, the community, the state, and the nation.

-The Doctor of Education program in Curriculum Design and Instruction develops advance proficiency in the Standards for Advanced Programs in Educational Leadership for Principals, Superintendents, Curriculum Directors, and Supervisors.
+The Doctor of Education program in Curriculum Design and Instruction develops advanced proficiency in the Standards for Advanced Programs in Educational Leadership for Principals, Superintendents, Curriculum Directors, and Supervisors.
 Students develop proficiency on the standards in three phases: first, an orientation to and self-assessment of the standards; second, development of the knowledge and predispositions required by the standards; and third demonstration of performances implementing the standards.